sammy200-ui/track_expense/README.md

 # Expense Tracker

 A simple and intuitive web application to help you track your personal income and expenses.
-Built with vanilla JavaScript, HTML, and CSS, this application allows users to manage their transactions with ease.
+Built with vanilla JavaScript, HTML, and CSS, this application allows users to manage their basic financial transactions.

 ## Features

-- 💰 Track both income and expenses
+- 💰 Track income and expenses
 - 📊 Real-time balance calculation
-- 🏷️ Categorize transactions
+- 🏷️ Categorize expenses (Food, Travel, Other)
-- 📅 Add dates to transactions
-- 🔍 Search and filter functionality
-- ✏️ Edit existing transactions
-- ❌ Delete transactions
+- 💵 Support for Indian Rupee (₹)
 - 📱 Responsive design for mobile devices

-### Prerequisites
+## Prerequisites

 - A modern web browser
 - No additional dependencies required

-### Installation
+## Installation

 1. Clone the repository
 ```bash